OBJECTIVE OF DUBITO: Be the player with the highest score at the end of the game

 To play this game with up to four players, two standard 52 card French decks will be needed.
 For games with five or six players, add an additional deck.
 Shuffle all of the cards together and deal out eight cards to each player one at a time.
 The remaining cards are placed in the center of the playing space as a draw pile.
 The player seated to the left of the dealer goes first.

-Each turn, players will choose one card 토토사이트 their hand to add to their tableau.
+Each turn, players will 먹튀검증업체 one card from their hand to add to their tableau.
 A tableau consists of four rows.
 Each row follows a specific rule and can contain as many cards as a player is able to play on it.
 During the beginning turns of a game, players should clearly state on which row they are playing the card.
 Once all four rows have been established, it is no longer necessary to identify the placement.
 Rows are built from left to right.